isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_aug.rst

 Starting with the interface found in 'ui.R', the `googleAuthR <https://github.com/MarkEdmondson1234/googleAuthR>`_ package was used to perform authorization, using the googleAuthUI("loginButton").
-Next, the project ID was collected using the textInput widget, we need this because even after logging in, we still need to tell BigQuery what project we'd like to bill.
+Next, the GCP project ID is collected using the textInput widget, we need this because even after logging in, we still need to tell BigQuery which GCP project is going to be *billed* for the query.
+(You will need to be a member of at least one GCP project, with permissions to run BigQuery queries.
+To find out the ID(s) for GCP project(s) you are a member of, you can go to the `Google Cloud Console <https://console.cloud.google.com>`_.)
 Then, patient cohorts are selected using the selectInput widget, which is like a drop down menu of TCGA studies.
 And lastly, we have a textInput widget to specify the gene symbol.
 At the bottom of the interface is an actionButton called submit that kicks off the work.